Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Introduction

-Generalising the Question by discarding $\overline G$ one can ask if there is an infinite torsion group $G$ acting nontrivially on a $2$-dimensional CAT(0) complex.
-It is natural to ask that for $G$ finitely generated, since infinitely generated torsion groups can act properly on trees (see \cite[II.7.11]{BH}).
-We answer that, as well as the Question, in the negative in Corollaries~\ref{cor:proper} and~\ref{cor:subgroup}.
-This is one consequence of a more general result, our main Theorem~\ref{thm:torsion}, concerning more general actions of groups on $2$-dimensional CAT(0) complexes.
-Under mild assumptions, it states that locally elliptic actions are trivial, confirming \cite[Conj~1.2]{Mar} in the case of $2$-dimensional buildings.
+Generalising the Question by discarding $H$ one can ask if there is an infinite torsion group $G$ acting without a global fixed point on a $2$-dimensional CAT(0) complex.
+It is natural to ask this question for $G$ finitely generated, since infinitely generated countable torsion groups can act properly on trees (see \cite[II.7.11]{BH}).
+We answer this generalisation of the Question, as well as the Question itself, in the negative in Corollaries~\ref{cor:proper} and~\ref{cor:subgroup}.
+These are two consequences of our main Theorem~\ref{thm:torsion}, concerning more general actions of groups on $2$-dimensional CAT(0) complexes.
+Under mild hypotheses, it states that locally elliptic actions have global fixed points.
+This result as well as both corollaries are new even in the case of $2$-dimensional Euclidean buildings.
+In particular, they confirm the corresponding special case of \cite[Conj~1.2]{Mar}, and extend results of \cite{Parreau}.
 Note that finite-dimensionality assumption is important, since there are infinite torsion Grigorchuk groups that are amenable \cite{Gri}, and hence they act properly on a Hilbert space, which is CAT(0).
+Also Burnside groups, that is, infinite torsion groups of bounded exponent can act without a global fixed point on infinite dimensional CAT(0) cubical complexes \cite{Osa}.

 We now pass to discussing the general setup for Theorem~\ref{thm:torsion}.
-Let $X$ be a 2-dimensional simplicial complex, which we will call a \emph{triangle complex}.
-We assume additionally that $X$ has a \emph{piecewise smooth Riemannian metric}, which is a family of smooth Riemannian metrics $\sigma_T, \sigma_e$ on the triangles and edges such that $\sigma_T$ restricts to $\sigma_e$ for each $e\subset T$.
-Riemannian metrics $\sigma_T, \sigma_e$ induce metrics $d_T,d_e$ on triangles and edges.
+Let $X$ be a $2$-dimensional simplicial complex, which we will call a \emph{triangle complex}.
+We assume additionally that $X$ has a \emph{piecewise smooth Riemannian metric}, which is a family of smooth Riemannian metrics $\sigma_T, \sigma_e$ on the triangles and edges such that the restriction of $\sigma_T$ to $e$ is $\sigma_e$ for each $e\subset T$.
+Riemannian metrics $\sigma_T, \sigma_e$ induce metrics (i.e.\ distance functions) $d_T,d_e$ on triangles and edges.
 We then equip $X$ with the \emph{quotient pseudometric}~$d$ (see \cite[I.5.19]{BH}).